Devonte Upson

-Zwencyl DeVonte Upson (born March 23, 1993) is an American basketball player for Hapoel Haifa in the Israeli Basketball Premier League.
+Zwencyl DeVonte Upson (born March 23, 1993) is an American professional basketball player who last played for PAOK Thessaloniki of the Greek Basketball League.
 He plays the center position.
 He played college basketball for Trinidad State College and Southeastern Louisiana University.

 Early life

 Upson was born in Augusta, Georgia, to Zwencyl Upson and Lelinda Parksand, and lived in Amarillo, Texas.
 He is 6 ft 9 in tall, and weighs 205 lb.

 He attended Harrison High School ('11) in Colorado Springs, Colorado.
 Playing basketball for the high school as a senior, Upson averaged 11.4 points, 9.8 rebounds, and 4.4 blocks per game.

 College career

-In 2011-13, Upson attended and played basketball at Trinidad State College.
+In 2011–13, Upson attended and played basketball at Trinidad State College in Trinidad, Colorado.
 In his freshman season, he averaged 9.0 points, 6.0 rebounds, and 1.5 blocks per game, shooting 61.8% from the field.
 In his sophomore year, he averaged 10.8 points, 7.3 rebounds, and 1.7 blocks (2nd in NJCAA Region IX) per game.

-In 2013-15, he attended and played basketball at Southeastern Louisiana University ('15).
-In 2013-14, Upson averaged 8.3 points, 6.1 rebounds, and 1.7 blocked shots per game.
+In 2013–15, he attended and played basketball at Southeastern Louisiana University ('15).
+In 2013–14, Upson averaged 8.3 points, 6.1 rebounds, and 1.7 blocked shots per game.
 In 2015, he averaged 10.8 points, 7.4 rebounds, and 1.5 blocks per game and was All-Southland Conference Honorable Mention.